 where $e_{i_k}$ is the $i_k$-th canonical basis vector of $\R^{n_k}$ for $k\in\{1,\dots, d\}$.
-Henceforth we use index $i$ to denote the $i$-th element of the canonical basis, implying $i = \psi(i_1, \dots, i_d)$.
-As stated in Remark~\ref{rk:HH}, the first $(k-1)$ components of $\vec{u}_k$ are zeros, the last $(n-k)$ components are equal to corresponding ones of $\tilde{\vec{a}}_k$, while the $k$-th one is given by the difference of the $k$-th component of $\tilde{\vec{a}}_k$ and the quantity $\beta_k$, defined in Equation~\eqref{eq:Hvec}.
-We want to transport this structure in the tensor case.
-However if the element of $\set{A}$ are in TT-format, it is not possible to directly access to the tensor components and we need to recover them, either by multiplying the TT-cores with the correct index or by computing the scalar product with the element of $\set{E}$.
-Let $\tilde{\ten{a}}_{k}$ be the result of $(k-1)$ Householder reflections applied to $\ten{a}_{k}$, the $k$-th Householder TT-vector is $\ten{u}_{k}\in\R^{n_1\times \dots \times n_d}$ defined as
+The index $i$ is used to denote the $i$-th element of the canonical basis, that is $i = \psi(i_1, \dots, i_d)$.
+As stated in Remark~\ref{rk:HH}, the vector $\vec{u}_k$ has zeros for its first $(k-1)$ components, the corresponding components of $\tilde{\vec{a}}_k$ for its last $(n-k)$ entries, and the difference between the $k$-th component of $\tilde{\vec{a}}_k$ and the quantity $\beta_k$ (defined in Equation~\eqref{eq:Hvec}) for its $k$-th component.
+This structure needs to be transported in the tensor case.
+However, if the elements of $\set{A}$ are in TT-format, it is not possible to directly access the tensor components.
+We need to recover them either by multiplying the TT-cores with the correct index or by computing the inner product with the element of $\set{E}$.
+The $k$-th Householder TT-vector is $\ten{u}_{k}\in\R^{n_1\times \dots \times n_d}$ defined as